PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Details on Experiments and Results

-For the GLUE datasets, we sample 1,000 instances when the validation set exceeds this size; otherwise, we utilize the entire validation set.
-With respect to \chat, we adopt a smaller sample size of 200 instances for computational efficiency.
+Note that we cannot run evaluations on all samples due to significantly extensive computing requirements.
+Instead, we turn to sampling.
+Specifically, for the GLUE datasets, we sample 1,000 instances when the validation set exceeds this size; otherwise, we utilize the entire validation set.
+With respect to \chat and GPT4, we adopt a smaller sample size of 200 instances for computational efficiency.
 For the \mmlu dataset, we select 10 instances for each of the 57 tasks if the validation set exceeds this size; if not, the entire validation set is used.
 For the \squad dataset, we randomly select 200 validation instances.
-Regarding \un and \iwslt, we focus on three languages—English, French, and German, which are primarily supported by T5 and UL2.
+Regarding the translation datasets \un and \iwslt, we focus on three languages—English, French, and German, which are primarily supported by T5-large and UL2.
 We select a total of 100 validation instances, evenly distributed among all possible translation pairs, e.g., English to French.
 For the Math dataset, we select 20 types of math problems, choosing either 5 or 10 instances per type, resulting in a total of 160 instances.
 This sampling strategy ensures the formation of a manageable and representative evaluation set for each dataset, thereby enabling an effective assessment of the performance and robustness of \llms across various tasks and domains.